 What is the course about?

-This course is to enable you to learn basic Danish, but also to discover some of the cultural aspect of Denmark.
+This course will enable you to learn basic Danish so you can communicate in everyday situations (greet people, introduce yourself, etc.) but also to discover some of the cultural aspects of Denmark.

 What will we cover?